Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/04_results.md

 1. **Scoring Impact**: The ≈3.1× difference at default (NEDC OVERLAP vs SzCORE) stems entirely from scoring methodology, with TAES showing even larger divergence (5.1× vs OVERLAP).

-2. **Clinical Viability**: SeizureTransformer cannot achieve the standard clinical requirement of ≤10 FA/24h with ≥50% sensitivity when evaluated with NEDC scoring on TUSZ.
+2. **Clinical Viability**: SeizureTransformer cannot achieve clinical viability when evaluated with NEDC scoring on TUSZ.
+At 10 FA/24h, it reaches only 33.90% sensitivity, far below the 75% goal for clinical systems (Roy et al., 2021).

 3. **Implementation Parity**: Our Native OVERLAP implementation achieved identical results to Temple's official NEDC binaries, validating our pipeline.